 The five distinct varieties collectors seek are:

-• 1971-S DCAM (Deep Cameo proof with maximum frost contrast)
+- 1971-S DCAM (Deep Cameo proof — maximum frost contrast, most valuable)

-Each variety offers different collecting opportunities, from affordable circulated examples to premium proof specimens.
+Each variety offers different collecting opportunities, from affordable circulated examples to premium-grade proof specimens commanding four-figure auction prices.

 1971 No Mint Mark Half Dollar Value

-The auction record shows an MS67 specimen sold for $1,560 at Heritage Auctions on November 11, 2018, though a more recent PCGS MS67 example achieved $1,200 at Stack’s Bowers in April 2023, suggesting current market adjustments.
+Two auction highlights anchor the high-end market.
+An NGC MS67 example sold for $1,560 at Heritage Auctions on November 11, 2018, while a PCGS MS67 example achieved $1,200 at Stack’s Bowers in April 2023.
+A third MS67 sold for $2,900 via eBay in March 2023, reflecting some price volatility at the top of the population.

 1971 No Mint Mark Half Dollar Price/Grade Chart